Taine Plumtree: Wales

 On 3 July 2023, Plumtree joined the Wales squad for their World Cup training camp in Switzerland.
 Despite representing New Zealand U20, Plumtree qualified for Wales via birth, and was not bound to New Zealand.

 Plumtree made his debut on 5 August 2023, coming off the bench for Wales in the first test of their 2023 Rugby World Cup warm-up matches, against England.
 Plumtree missed out on selection for the final squad due to a shoulder injury.

 On 4 November 2023 Plumtree played for Wales in a friendly against the Barbarians, coming off the bench and scoring a try.

 A recurrence of a shoulder injury ruled him out of the 2024 Six Nations Championship.

 While not selected in the initial squad for the 2025 Six Nations Championship, Plumtree was later added due to injury concerns.
 He featured in the second test of the 2025 Wales rugby union tour of Japan, providing an offload to allow Dan Edwards to score and secure Wales’ first win in 19 tests.

+Plumtree was selected for the 2025 end-of-year rugby union internationals.
+He came off the bench in the second half in the match against Japan.
+Plumtree started against New Zealand, and received a yellow card in the second half for ill-discipline.

+Plumtree was named in the squad for the 2026 Six Nations by Steve Tandy.